dimang777/CalorieEstimator/README.md

 ```

 ### Folder Description
 There are four directories in the repo.
-The details of the structure of the repo is described in the following.
+The following describes the details of the structure of the repo.

 * /data

-Data folder contains relevant data used for the analysis.
+/data folder contains relevant data used for the analysis.
 Data formats are in CSV, Excel, and pickle.
 The folder divides into six subdirectories, which are raw, raw_formatted, clean, cleaned_df, data_for_model, and model.
 As the names suggest, raw and raw_formatted contains unprocessed data, clean and cleaned_df contain cleaned data, data_for_model contains final data used to build models, and model contains tuned models.
 * /images

 This folder contains images generated throughout the analysis and ones used in this document.